-We’re creating a set of handy guidelines and tools to support transplant specialists, GPs and patients in navigating late effects.
-These guidelines will be created with the help of patients and transplant healthcare professionals, to ensure the best care and implementation of late effects services in transplant centres, and to support you in your incredible work for patients.
+The Late Effects Practice Guidelines (LEPG) have been developed for transplant and non-transplant healthcare professionals to ensure the best care and implementation of late effects services in transplant centres, and to support you in your incredible work for patients.

 We’ll continue to update these guidelines.
 If you have any questions, please email firstname.lastname@example.org

 You can direct your patients to our tools and resources, full of specialist support designed specifically for those having a stem cell transplant.

 Posters, flyers & digital screens